-Each old individual perceives a personal "social" benefit, b_t , of participating in a defense of democracy (described below).
+Each old individual perceives a personal "social" benefit, b_t , of participating in a defense of democracy (the benefit is defined below).
 This personal benefit is enjoyed only if the defense succeeds.
 Thus, the expected benefit from participation is $b_t s_t$, where s_t is the probability of success in this defense.
 Each individual old agent treats the probability of success as independent of her own participation.
 When individual i does not participate, she does not bear the cost and she gets no social benefit out of the defense.
-Thus, we normalize the utility from non-participation to 0.1
+Thus, we normalize the utility from non-participation to $0.^2$